Hal Gill: Playing career

 On July 1, 2009, Gill signed a two-year, $4.5 million contract with the Montreal Canadiens.
-The club reached the Eastern Conference Finals, falling in five games to the Philadelphia Flyers.
+During the 2009–10, Gill established himself as a reliable top-pairing defenseman, often paired with Josh Gorges, logging significant ice time in defensive situations and contributing to the team's penalty-kill unit, which ranked among the league's better units at 82.7 percent efficiency.
+He appeared in all 82 regular-season games, recording 4 goals and 11 assists for 15 points while accumulating 53 penalty minutes.
+During the postseason the club reached the Eastern Conference Finals, falling in five games to the Philadelphia Flyers.
 Gill was given credit for his performance in the first round against the Washington Capitals, as he defended extremely well against the Capitals’ biggest scorers.
 In the 2010 Stanley Cup playoffs, Gill recorded one assist and blocked 68 shots, helping the Canadiens pull off one of the biggest playoff upsets.
 On May 31, 2011, the Canadiens signed Gill to a one-year, $2.25 million contract extension.
+During the 2010–11 season, he played 75 games, posting 2 goals and 7 assists with 43 penalty minutes, the team lost to the Boston Bruins in the first round.
+His role on the penalty kill was particularly notable; Gill developed a distinctive style of dropping to his hands and knees to obstruct shooting lanes, which became a key factor in the Canadiens' 84.4 percent success rate that year.

 On February 17, 2012, the Canadiens traded Gill (along with a 2013 conditional fifth-round pick) to the Nashville Predators in exchange for Blake Geoffrion, Robert Slaney and a 2012 second-round pick.
 On June 29, 2012, the Predators re-signed Gill to a two-year, $4 million contract extension.
 As the 2012–13 NHL lockout shortened the eventual season, Gill went scoreless in 30 games.
 On July 5, 2013, Gill's contract was bought out by the Predators after passing through unconditional waivers.

 On September 7, 2013, the Philadelphia Flyers signed Gill to a professional try-out, allowing him to attend their training camp.
 On October 1, the team signed him to a one-year, $700,000 contract.
 Gill played in a mere six games for the Flyers, mainly serving as a healthy scratch.

-On April 23, 2015, Gill announced his retirement from professional hockey following 16 seasons.
+Even though he up on the older side and didn’t have a contract for 2014-15, Gill worked out all summer as though he was going to be in a camp this fall.
+However it never came to fruition and on April 23, 2015, Gill announced his retirement from professional hockey following 16 seasons.

+International career

+Gil represented the United States in 5 World Championships (2000, 2001, 2004, 2005, 2006) in 2004 he captured a bronze medal playing 9 games and recording 2 assists.
+He also served as an alternate captain during the 2006 games.